Iggy Azalea Sizzles In Leopard-Print Bodysuit In New Instagram Photo

 “The queen is coming to slay not to play,” another one chimed in.

 As Idolator has pointed out, “Started” is the second single from In My Defense.
 The music video’s main themes appear to be wealth and gold-digging, according to the report, which added the detail that the clip was shot inside Paris Hilton’s dog house.
-In the clip, the hitmaker poses next to an elderly man surrounded by furry friends, while in another snap, Azalea is reclining on a floor covered in $100 bills.
-Also, the clip will feature a cameo from Trixie Mattel, the report further added.
+In the clip, the hitmaker poses next to an elderly man surrounded by furry friends.
+Then, in another snap, Azalea is reclining on a floor covered in $100 bills.
+Also, the clip features a cameo from Trixie Mattel, the report further added.

-Azelea’s new single follows the release of “Sally Walker” earlier this year, which marked her biggest hit since 2016, according to Idolator.
+Azalea’s new single follows the release of “Sally Walker” earlier this year, which marked her biggest hit since 2016, according to Idolator.